Frequently Asked Questions

 You’re more likely to notice what doesn’t happen – the grid becomes more stable overall.
 If a large power plant or major transmission line fails, battery storage helps prevent the kind of widespread cascading blackouts that can affect entire regions.
 For local outages (like a tree falling on your neighborhood lines), you’d still lose power just like before.

-Because you get all the benefits (lower costs, better reliability, tax revenue, jobs) with minimal impact.
+Because the infrastructure is already here — transmission lines and a substation are already on site, so there are no new power lines through the community.
+The site is adjacent to existing industrial facilities, with existing road access that minimizes disruption.
+You get all the benefits (lower costs, better reliability, $5 million in annual tax revenue, 110 construction jobs) with minimal impact.
 It’s modern infrastructure that makes your community more attractive and economically competitive.

 The Bottom Line